neurodevs/.github/profile/README.md

 ## Contributing

 Contributions are welcome and reviewed carefully.
-Pull requests must follow test-driven development (TDD) by [the three laws](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd):
+Pull requests must follow test-driven development (TDD) by the three laws:

 1. Do not write production code unless it is to make a failing test pass.
 2. Do not write any more of a test than is sufficient to fail.
 3. Do not write any more production code than is sufficient to pass the failing test.

 Collaboration beyond code is also welcome.
-If you are interested in ideas, research directions, or partnerships, you can reach me on Bluesky at [@ericthecurious](https://bsky.app/profile/ericthecurious.bsky.social) or by email at hello@ericyates.me.
+If you are interested in ideas, research directions, or partnerships, you can reach me on [Bluesky](https://bsky.app/profile/ericthecurious.bsky.social) or by [email](mailto:hello@ericyates.me).
 Contract work is available at a professional rate.